 Normal photo x HDR photo.
 Can you notice the “stains” in the second one, especially in the sky and in the cow?

 Avoiding HDR doesn`t mean you’ll only get soft, pastel photos.
-I like colorful, sharp photos with a good contrast, as you can see in this blog.
+I like colourful, sharp photos with a good contrast, as you can see on this blog.
 But even though my photos look pretty alive, they are still real.
 I don’t apply effects on them and I don’t edit them too much.
 You can still have beautiful, lively photos without using HDR, and that`s what I recommend for amazing travel photos!I hope you enjoyed this post and are now feeling eager to grab your camera and go outside to photograph!

 As you can see most of those tips don`t even require having a professional equipment, many of them you can apply even to smartphone photography, and I promise that following them you will come back from your next trip with some impressive, amazing travel photos that will make your friends and family sigh!

 Let me know in the comments if you have any questions or suggestions! 😉

 For more photography, take a look at my All Time Favourite Travel Photos here!